 How to diagnose gum disease?

 This specific dental disease can easily be diagnosed by the dentist.
-Your professional dentist will be able to look for different signs and symptoms, knowing the far they have progressed.
+Your professional dentist will be able to look for different signs and symptoms for cavities, knowing the far they have progressed.

 At the first step, your dental expert will ask the patient for particular factors and conditions which might be putting the patient at risk of developing gum disease.